What We're Learning

 Our goal of optimal oral health has us focused on four important systems -- Policy, Funding, Care and Community.
 The DentaQuest Foundation believes that there is great opportunity for improvement and impact in the interplay of these key systems.
-Here are some examples of how we are implementing this strategy.
+Here are examples of how grantees are implementing this strategy.

 Oral Health in the Patient Centered Medical Home

-This report summarizes the current state of oral health in Pennsylvania and makes recommendations for improvement.
-Among proposed improvements are educating communities on the importance of oral health cae, train medical and dental providers, increase access to fluoridated water, incrase application of fluoride varnish by medical professionals, increase reimbursement for oral health services, and permit dental providers to work at the top of their licensure scope.
+The Importance of Access to and Utilization of Oral Health Care in Pennsylvania, a report by the Pennsylvania Association of Community Health Centers, summarizes the current state of oral health in Pennsylvania and makes recommendations for improvement.
+Among the proposed improvements are educating communities on the importance of oral health care, training medical and dental providers, increasing access to fluoridated water, increasing application of fluoride varnish by medical professionals, increasing reimbursement for oral health services, and permitting dental providers to work at the top of their licensure scope.
 This multi-pronged approach will address the fundamental problem of acess to oral health care for Pennsylvanians, and particularly for vulnerable Pennsylvanians.

 North Dakota Tribes Come Together For the First Time To Address Access to Oral Care